cunnie/sslip.io/docs/DEVELOPER.md

 - Drag and drop `~/Downloads/sslip.io-release-${VERSION}.tgz` to the _Attach
   binaries..._ section
 - Drag and drop the executables in `bin/` to the _Attach binaries..._ section.
+- Drag and drop the BOSH release in `~/Downloads/` to the _Attach binaries..._ section.

 Prepare the BOSH release
 ```